Understanding CTC: Cost to the Company

 CTC stands for Cost to the Company.
-There is no clear definition of CTC, and that is the reason every employer, rather we, the HR people, include anything spent towards an employee or for the employee to retain him on a regular basis.
+There is no clear definition of CTC, and that is the reason every employer, including us HR professionals, includes anything spent towards an employee or for the employee to retain them on a regular basis.

-In the true sense, expenses like gratuity and bonus are periodical payments and contingent in nature, payable upon the happening or fulfillment of certain incidents, such as an employee staying for 5 years with the company or staying in the company for one fiscal year.
+In the true sense, expenses like gratuity and bonus are periodical payments and contingent in nature, payable upon the occurrence or fulfillment of certain conditions, such as an employee staying for 5 years with the company or staying in the company for one fiscal year.

 Now, the question is, what happens if this does not occur?
 The cost will not be borne by the employer.
 Since these are statutory requirements, we take the opportunity to include them in the CTC, which also reduces our tax burden to some extent.